LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 In addition, these commands are available globally in the system without the terminal shell being located in the (+mrp)-library folder.

 ### Documentation

-In order to provide comprehensive documentation for the enduser, the source code was documented using Python-`docstrings` [@PythonDocstringReference] and the Python3.5 type annotations:
+In order to provide comprehensive documentation for the enduser, the source code was documented using Python-`docstrings` [@PythonDocstringReference] and the Python 3.5 type annotations:

 * Function description
 * Input parameters, using `param` and `type`